cerner/terra-aggregate-translations/README.md

 ## Aggregate Translations Tool
-This modules provides the `aggregate-translations` pre-build tool to assist with creating the translation and loader files needed for nternationalized and localizatized Terra compoennts to render correctly.
+This module provides the `aggregate-translations` pre-build tool to assist with creating the translation and loader files needed for nternationalized and localizatized Terra compoennts to render correctly.

  The `terra-aggregate-translations` pre-build tool will aggregate the translations, and create the intl loader and translation loader files that are configured for the specified locales.
 This tool is offered as a CLI script and as a setup function.